SilenDt/top_trumps_mma/README.md

 Welcome to the ultimate Top Trumps arena :boom: Mixed Martial Arts! :boom:

-    Where no character is out of the deck until they're knocked out.
+Where no character is out of the deck until they're knocked out ...well, collected...

+The app is a simple game of Top Trumps with one twist - any character goes - super hero, pop star, hall of fame legend.
+They're all here to help you battle it out to become the ultimate Top Trump champion.
+Play against the computer in a calculated battle of wits and fortune.

+Good luck, and watch out, the computer's fierce!

-## :wrench: This project was built by:
+### :wrench: This project was built by:

 - Eilidh Morrone  :link:  [https://github.com/SilenDt]